MadMan2k/qBittorrent-upload-resetter/README.md

 ## Example

-To reset the upload counts in the default `BT_backup` folder on a Windows system:
+To reset the uploaded amount in the default `BT_backup` folder on a Windows system:
 ```sh
 java -jar qBittorrent-upload-resetter.jar
 ```
-To reset the upload counts in a custom `BT_backup` folder or on a Mac/Linux system:
+To reset the uploaded amount in a custom `BT_backup` folder or on a Mac/Linux system:
 ```sh
 java -jar qBittorrent-upload-resetter.jar -p /path/to/qBittorrent/BT_backup
 ```
-To reset the upload counts with confirmation for each file:
+To reset the uploaded amount with confirmation for each file:
 ```sh
 java -jar qBittorrent-upload-resetter.jar -s
 ```